Decision Review System: Umpire's call

-Umpire's Call is a way of saying that there is not a "clear mistake", and therefore the original on-field decision should stand.
-Furthermore, if the original decision stands as Umpire's Call, then the appealing team retains the review.
+As DRS is designed to allow for clear errors to be corrected, umpires call is utilised in situations where there are doubts in the accuracy of the technology, or the decision is not a clear error.
+This is utilised when determining LBW.

+When determining LBW, the umpire must be sure of multiple factors.
+Where the ball "pitches" or lands on the pitch, where the ball impacts on the player, if the player has hit the ball with their bat before it impacts the player, as well as if the ball would have gone on to hit the stumps.
+This is usually split into three sections.
+"Pitching", "Impact" and "Wickets".

+Umpire's call is not utilised for where the ball pitches, or if the player has hit the ball first.

+For a decision to be Umpire's call, the ball must either be judged to impact the player with less than 50% of the ball in line with the stumps, or less than 50% of the ball must be judged to be hitting the stumps, either horizontally or vertically.

+In addition, due to issues with the technology available, any impact with the player 300 cm or more from the stumps, or less than 40 cm between the ball pitching and impact the player, is also judged to be the Umpire's call.

+If either impact or wickets is judged umpires call.
+The umpire's original decision is upheld and the reviewing team retains their review.

-The implementation of Umpire's Call has been noted in other sports whereby similar issues have arisen in the case of highly-marginal decisions (i.e. not a "clear mistake) which are perceived to be unfairly decided by forensic and technical means.
+The implementation of the Umpire's call has been noted in other sports whereby similar issues have arisen in the case of highly-marginal decisions (i.e. not a "clear mistake) which are perceived to be unfairly decided by forensic and technical means.

 On April 4, 2021, in the International Cricket Council committee meeting led by Anil Kumble, the height margin of the Wicket Zone was lifted to the top of the stumps to ensure the same Umpire's Call margin around the stumps for both height and width.

 Final decision

-The third umpire then looks at various TV replays from different angles, comes to a conclusion, and then reports to the on-field umpire whether their analysis supports the original call, contradicts the call, or is inconclusive.
-The on-field umpire then makes the final decision: either re-signalling a call that is standing or revoking a call that is being reversed and then making the corrected signal.
-Only clearly incorrect decisions are reversed; if the Third Umpire's analysis is within established margins of error or is otherwise inconclusive, the on-field umpire's original call stands.
+The third umpire then looks at various TV replays from different angles, comes to a conclusion, and then reports to the on-field umpire whether their analysis supports the original call, contradicts it, or is inconclusive.
+The on-field umpire then makes the final decision by either re-signalling a call that is standing or revoking a call that is being reversed (usually by placing their crossed hands on shoulders) and then making the corrected signal.
+Only clearly incorrect decisions are reversed; if the Third Umpire's analysis is not within established margins of error or is otherwise inconclusive, the on-field umpire's original call stands.